 The Company's office space lease agreements contain scheduled escalation in lease payments during the term of the lease.
-In accordance with GAAP, the Company records rent expense on a straight-line basis and a deferred lease liability for the difference between the straight-line amount and the actual amounts of the lease payments.
-Rent expense is included in the consolidated statements of operations in the "General and administrative" line item.
+In accordance with GAAP, the Company records rent expense and rent income on a straight-line basis and a deferred lease liability and deferred lease asset, respectively, for the difference between the straight-line amount and the actual amounts of the lease payments and lease receipts.
+Deferred lease liability, net is included in the "Other noncurrent liabilities" line item on the consolidated balance sheets.
+Rent expense and rent income are included in the "General and administrative" line item and "Interest and other income" line item, respectively, in the consolidated statements of operations.